aouikram/Weather-and-news-application-Web/README.md

 ### Node-RED on IBM Cloud

-This repository a weather and news Node-RED application deployed into IBM Cloud
+This repository is a weather and news Node-RED application deployed on the IBM Cloud
+The news section of our web application has dynamic and up-to-date data for cryptocurrency with all the information that we may need.
+A COVID19 tab is also part of the news section.

+The first dashboard is a weather interface that allows the user to easily access all the weather information in the world. it uses the openweather and darksky services as a data source.

 ![Weather](https://user-images.githubusercontent.com/57714966/146266901-566fce72-07aa-49c1-a788-9dc89bf9f842.PNG)